9 Simple Tips For Success

 Consider these two examples:

 Romeo & Juliet.
-Does Romeo and Juliet begin with the author explaining why he wrote the play, what you’ll like about it, and the cool things about Verona?
+Does Romeo and Juliet begin with the author explaining why he wrote the play, what you’ll like about it, and ten must-see places in Verona?
 Nope: It sets up the problem:

 Two households, both alike in dignity,